vedmant/my-little-bitcoin/README.md

 - Blocks mining with reward and simple POW
 - Create transactions and send amount to address using unspent outputs
 - Peer to peer connection, blockchain synchronization
-- Multiple wallets, add new wallet
+- Multiple wallets, add new wallet feature
 - Demo mode mining to reduce CPU load
 - User interface with real time data change
 - Status page with latest blocks, current mempool, wallets list with balances
-- Chain explorer pages for block, address, transaction
+- Chain explorer for blocks, addresses, transactions
 - Descriptive debug messages in develpment mode using debug package
 - Server requests logs with winston